-12 Ways to Know You're Not Going to Get a Job Offer
+How to Know You're Not Going to Get a Job Offer

 - We need to consider a few other candidates before making a decision.
 You are probably out of contention for the job.
 Telling you that the company is going to interview other applicants means you’re not a top candidate.

 - I’ll keep your resume on file.
 There are few things that get filed these days and your resume probably isn’t going to be one of them.
+This is a way for hiring managers to avoid saying directly that you will not be getting a job offer.

 - We're going to move forward with other candidates whose qualifications are an even stronger match.
 Although you are qualified for the position, we've decided to select another candidate.
 This is a nice way of telling you that you’re not the right person for the job.